chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-04-04-2024-redesign/index.md

 ## Takeaways

-ESM is pretty cool, custom element as super cool, open source is amazing, and if you read through _all_ of this ramble, thank you, and congratulations: I am not good a trimming down content!
+ESM is pretty cool, custom elements are super cool, open source is amazing, and if you read through _all_ of this ramble, thank you, and congratulations: I am not good a trimming down content!

 If anything, I hope you have fun with the theme picker.
 It's my happy place.